Signed in as:

 However, the results can make it all worthwhile!

 This stage consists of using special forestry mulching equipment to mulch the woody understory.
 This is the most expensive stage and costs (in 2022) about $1,200 per acre actually mulched.
 We mulched about 75% of the project area, leaving strips and clusters that hopefully will be reduced over the years by prescribed fire.
-In a project with TPWD support mulching can only be conducted between July 1st and December 31st to avoid any possible overlap with the Houston Toad breeding season.
+In a project with TPWD funding, mulching can only be conducted between July 1st and December 31st to avoid any possible overlap with the Houston Toad breeding season.

 The goal of the mulching is to clear the woody understory just to the level that a UTV can drive over it.